Community Association Law

 In order to address important legal and socioeconomic matters, the laws pertaining to community associations are continually evolving.

-To provide excellent service to our clients, community associations and community association managers, we detail each change to Florida association law.
+To provide excellent service to our clients, community associations and community association managers, we detail each change to Florida Community Association Law.

 What is a Community Association?

 A community association is a nongovernmental association of participating members of a community, i.e. neighborhood, village, condominium, cooperative, or group of homeowners.